Skip to main content

 https://hdsciences.ucsd.edu/courses/hds181/index.html

-Enrollment requests are reviewed in 1st pass, and enrollment is not grade unit 2nd pass has begun.
-Enrollment in 181 is independent of you enrollment appoint time--please use those times to secure other courses you need.
+Seat requests are reviewed in 1st pass, and course booking is not authorized until after 2nd pass.
+Enrollment in 181 is processed independent of the 1st/2nd pass system--please use those times to secure other courses you need.

-I'm trying to add HDS 191, but TritonLink won't let me.
+I'm trying to add HDS 191, but TSS won't let me.
 What's wrong?

-You have to be approved to enroll HDS 191, which requires the submission of an application well in advance (see the below HDS 191 FAQ), and completion of the prerequisite, HDS 181.
+You have to be approved to book your seat in HDS 191, which requires the submission of an application well in advance (see the below HDS 191 FAQ), and completion of the prerequisite, HDS 181.

 https://hdsciences.ucsd.edu/courses/hds191/index.html

-If you are already approved to enroll in the term you are requesting 191, you will receive notification of which section you will be allowed to enroll in.
+If you are already approved for the term you are requesting 191, you will receive notification of which section you will be allowed to book.
 This notification occurs AFTER you have received your site placement for that term.
-Unit that happens, you will not be allowed to enroll.
-Enrollment in 191 is independent of 1st or 2nd pass--please use those times to secure other courses you need.
+Until that happens, you will not be allowed to officially book the course in TSS.
+As is the case with HDS 181, enrollment in HDS 191 is independent of the 1st or 2nd pass system--please use those times to secure other courses you need.

-I'm trying to add HDS 150, but TritonLink won't let me.
+I'm trying to add HDS 150, but TSS won't let me.
 What's wrong?

 I want to go abroad.
 Can I take courses for HDS while I am there?